-Since zucchini is such a versatile vegetable and there is always an abundance of it available we need a dozen ways to preserve zucchini.
-Speaking of dozen, I don’t mean a number, just many ways.
-Here are actually more than 12 ways in this post.
-We have used all of this at one time or another.
-Choose one or use them all.
+Zucchini is such a versatile vegetable, and there is always an abundance available, more than we can use fresh.
+Here are over a dozen ways to preserve zucchini for winter.
+We have used all of them at one time or another.
+Pick one or two, or use them all.

 Keeping zucchini in cold storage

-Here a picture of a zucchini taken on January 11th, that was stored for at least 4 months.
+Here is a picture of a zucchini taken on January 11th, having been stored for at least 4 months.
 It has lost its dark color, and I would not leave it any longer.
-2 – 3 months is a good storing time.
-But we were pushing the limits to see how long can a zucchini last.
+2 – 3 months is a good storage time.
+But we were pushing the limits to see how long a zucchini can last.
 We simply stored it on the shelf in the cold room.
+Note, the room is not very cold at harvest time, leading naturally to some curing.

-For storage choose a good size zucchini, that has already a form skin.
-Try it, take notes and see how long it can go.
+For storing in a cold room, choose a good-sized zucchini that has firm skin.
+Try it, take notes, and see how long it can go.

 Freezing shredded zucchini